Royal Navy Aircraft -

 attacks on the French Mediterranean fleet in July 1940, aimed at preventing the French

 Fleet's use by the Axis forces.
 Flown by Lt J M Christian RN, with Observer Sub Lt

-The Skua is mainly remembered for its performance during the Norwegian campaign, where despite being flown with outstanding skill and bravery, it was clearly outclassed by German fighter aircraft from the start.
+The Skua is mainly remembered for its performance during the Norwegian campaign, where despite being flown with outstanding skill and bravery, it was clearly outclassed by faster German fighter and bomber aircraft from the start.
 Nevertheless, Skuas also made a significant contribution in other theatres, particularly during the desperate fighting at the beaches of Dunkirk and around Calais, where a handful of Skuas from 801 Sqn provided exceptional and intense air support to the trapped British & French troops.

 This limited run kit is not the easiest, cheapest, or indeed most accurate kit around.
 But let's be honest; Roc kits are pretty thin on the ground!

 After the decision to withdraw RAF Fighter aircraft from France and retain them for

 home defence, a hotch-

 Like its contemporary, the Bolton Paul Defiant, the Blackburn Roc followed the unsuccessful

 Nevertheless, the Roc did participate in some of the crucial events of the early